folsomcp/specpolFlow/docs-jb/GetStarted/Quickstart_CLI.md

 ```
 lsdpy -m line_mask_clean.dat observationu-n.s lsd_profile.dat
 ```
-LSDpy will try to read a set of input parameters from a file `inlsd.dat`, and output some diagnostic information to the terminal.
+LSDpy will try to read a set of additional input parameters from a file `inlsd.dat`, and output some diagnostic information to the terminal.
 For a full list of command line parameters run `lsdpy -h`.

 If the `inlsd.dat` file does not yet exist, LSDpy will generate a template file and halt.
 You can then edit the template for parameters specifically for your observations, and re-run the code.

-In the `inlsd.dat` file, pay particular attention to the  "start and end velocity", "pixel size in velocity", and "mask/profile normalization parameters" values.
+In the `inlsd.dat` file, pay particular attention to the values of "start and end velocity", "pixel size in velocity", and "mask/profile normalization parameters".
 It can also be helpful to set "Save LSD model spectrum?" to "`1  outModelSpec.dat`", to generate the LSD best fit model spectrum for direct comparison with an observation.

 The information printed to the terminal can be useful, and includes information about the line mask, information about the treatment of error bars, and information about detection statistics in Stokes V and the null.

 ## Processing LSD profiles

 ### Plotting LSD profiles
-For quickly plotting LSD profiles:
+For quickly plotting LSD profiles use:
 ```
 spf-plotlsd profile1.dat
 ```